jamesabel/practicalprojectexecution/cont.rst

 fix), create a new local branch.
 Once your development is complete and you have passed all local tests (you will most likely want to run the regression test suite), issue a `pull request`.
 This may also trigger a code review.
 If the pull request is approved, this branch is merged to the main branch (often called `master`).
+Delete branches once they are merged to `master`.

 Large Files
 -----------